 Emerging Market Task Forces

-The International Strategic Planning and Development unit within the Office of International Initiatives has taken a major step in its work to implement the international component of Georgia State’s Strategic Plan by establishing five emerging-market task forces – Brazil, China, South Africa, South Korea, and Turkey.
+The Office of International Initiatives has taken a major step in its work to implement the international component of Georgia State’s Strategic Plan by establishing five emerging-market task forces – Brazil, China, Korea, South Africa, and Turkey.
 In response to a call for nominations from the International Advisory Board and Deans and a request for faculty volunteers, more than 110 faculty members have agreed to serve on these task forces.
 They represent each of the seven academic units and reflect the university-wide commitment to internationalizing Georgia State.

 Why These Countries?